SModelS/smodels/docs/manual/source/Installation.rst

    Note that this installation method will install smodels into the default system or user directory (e.g. ~/.local/lib/python3/site-packages/).
    Depending on your platform, the environment variables $PATH, $PYTHONPATH, $LD_LIBRARY_PATH (or $DYLD_LIBRARY_PATH) might have to be set appropriately.
+   Be aware that the example files and the |parameters| file discussed in the manual will also be located in your default system or user directory.
+Furthermore the database folder is not included (see :ref:`database installation <installingDB>` below).

 There is also a diagnostic tool available: ::